 From 2% to 12% of pregnant women have fibroids, which often cause no problems.
 Sometimes, they can worsen or get larger during pregnancy.
 The biggest concerns regarding fibroids are whether they will increase the risk of preterm birth or miscarriage, a cesarean delivery (C-section), or affect the breech position.

 It is essential not to give up your fibroid treatments when trying to get pregnant.
 Although they rarely cause infertility, your chances of conceiving naturally are significantly higher when everything is under control.

 In most cases, other factors are those that affect fertility.
-Book your appointment with the best fertility specialist in San Diego and start your treatments on time.
+Book your appointment with the best fertility specialist in San Diego and begin your journey to better health.